Guide to the Honours

 Queen's Police Medal

-This is awarded for distinguished service in the police force.
+Awarded for distinguished service in the police force.

 Queen's Fire Service Medal

-This honour is given to firefighters who have displayed conspicuous devotion to duty.
+Given to firefighters who have displayed conspicuous devotion to duty.